 Mettler finds that patterns of political participation exacerbate the government-citizen disconnect, as those holding positive views of federal programs and supporting expanded benefits have lower rates of involvement than those holding more hostile views of the government.
 As a result, the loudest political voice belongs to those who have benefited from policies but who give government little credit for their economic well-being, seeing their success more as a matter of their own deservingness.
 This contributes to the election of politicians who advocate cutting federal social programs.
 According to Mettler, the government-citizen disconnect frays the bonds of representative government and democracy.

 The Government-Citizen Disconnect illuminates a paradox that increasingly shapes American politics.
 Mettler's examination of hostility toward government at a time when most Americans will at some point rely on the social benefits it provides helps us better understand the roots of today's fractious political climate.

-SUZANNE METTLER is the John L. Senior Professor of American Institutions at Cornell University.
+SUZANNE METTLER is the Clinton Rossiter Chair of American Institutions at Cornell University.